We understand that some people may have special circumstances.

 Australian law may class some religious items as prohibited items or weapons.
 If you are not sure, pack these items in your checked baggage, or make other plans to transport these items to your destination.

-The Australian Government recognises that passengers who identify as transgender may have specific concerns and questions about the screening processes used at Australian airports.
+The Australian Government recognises that passengers who identify as transgender or non-binary may have specific concerns and questions about the security screening processes used at Australian airports.

-- for a different screening officer to conduct the screening
+- You can ask for a different screening officer to conduct the screening.

-- to speak with the on-duty screening supervisor.
+- You can ask to speak with the on-duty screening supervisor.